alezhao-zz/Azure-CustomVision/readme.md

 ## Exercise 2: Build image classify project by custom vision service

+1. Download and unzip `customvision.zip`  to C drive from https://iothubstorageaccts.blob.core.windows.net/cvpic/customvision.zip

-1. Open <https://customvision.ai/> by Microsoft Edge
+2. Open <https://customvision.ai/> by Microsoft Edge

-2. Click sign in with provided azure subscription account.
+3. Click sign in with provided azure subscription account.
 You will see below page once login.

    ![](https://iothubstorageaccts.blob.core.windows.net/cvpic/4.png)

-3. Click **NEW PROJECT** provide the requested information about your service as specified in the table below image.
+4. Click **NEW PROJECT** provide the requested information about your service as specified in the table below image.

    ![](https://iothubstorageaccts.blob.core.windows.net/cvpic/5.png)